rebecavalverde/help-docs/docs/en/editor/notesHeadsModes.md

 ![Fixed do](https://prod.flat-cdn.com/img/icons/scoreEditor/notesheadsFixedDo.svg){:.noBorder}

 #### Movable Do
-With the movable do, the color/shape used with a note will only depends on the pitch and the key signature's tonic.
+With the movable do, the color/shape used with a note will depends on the pitch and the key signature's tonic.
 A **G** with a **G major** key signature will be displayed with a **Do** in movable do.

 ![Movable do](https://prod.flat-cdn.com/img/icons/scoreEditor/notesheadsMovableDo.svg){:.noBorder}